jaredjbarnes/SimpleGameEngine/thoughts.md

 * Do we want to allow for systems to change eachothers data?
 * Do we use getter and setters to protect against systems changing data they shouldn't?
 * Does immutable data fix this?

+BroadphaseCollision should be done on the main thread because the camera needs to know about that data any way.
+But we should use web workers for NarrowPhaseCollisions and other intense computation like world building.

+* Change the CameraCanvasCellSystem to actually be DynamicLoadingSystem, then we could use that functionality with multiple other systems.
+Like dynamically generating terrain.

+* What if we made all systems async so that web workers are used with in every system?
+All lifecycle events would be async.

+* What if we made it possible to have systems that are sync and others that are async.